Klaviyo vs Mailchimp: Which Is Better for Ecommerce in 2026?

 When comparing pricing plans, remember that Klaviyo’s smaller free tier is offset by its more complete ecommerce automations right from the start.

 Ecommerce brands, retail businesses, DTC stores that run on behavioral and transactional data—Klaviyo’s hard to beat.
-It’s built around ecommerce performance.
+Especially for well-suited for ecommerce-focused business types that rely on behavioral and transactional data.
 Predictive analytics, product feeds, dynamic coupon generation that syncs directly with Shopify, WooCommerce, BigCommerce.

 From what I’ve seen, fashion and beauty brands use Klaviyo’s browse abandonment, back-in-stock, and price-drop automations to recover high-value carts.
 Subscription stores benefit from the lifetime value and churn prediction models.